 Simply put, playing off the fairway is quite different than playing out of a fairway bunker, so being prepared for both scenarios is extremely critical.

-One of the biggest issues you might run into is hitting the sand with the club first, so approach these shots with caution using these easy-to-follow steps:
+One of the biggest issues you might run into is hitting the sand with the club first.
+To help fix that, approach these shots with caution using these easy-to-follow steps.

-- When looking at the distance from your ball to the pin, choose one club higher than you normally would for a shot similar in distance on the fairway to ensure that you clear the lip of the trap.
+When looking at the distance from your ball to the pin, Hoyt recommends choosing one club higher than you normally would for a shot similar in distance on the fairway to help you clear the lip of the trap.
 For example, if you would usually hit a 9-iron, choose an 8-iron.